gather-data/gather-public/content/docs/setting-up.md

 ## Step 4: Magic actions

 **Adding actions**\
-For 3rd party services that you have account details for, you can configure it all yourself using our easy step-by-step Builder.
+For 3rd party services that you have account details for, you can build actions yourself using our easy step-by-step Builder.
 If your actions involve your database or internal API, you will need to get help from your developer team.
-This could include actions like extending a trial.
-The developer would create an API endpoint and hook it up to an action that triggers it.
-It can be as simple or as complex as you want it to be.
+This could include actions like extending a trial, resetting passwords, etc. The developer just needs to create an API endpoint and hook it up to an action that triggers it.
+It can be as simple or as complex as your team wants it to be.

 Not sure what to add?
 Check out our Guides: